 1. What Speed Of Floor Cleaning Machine Do I Need?

 I want a floor machine to scrub dirty floors – Look for a slower speed machine with a speed of around 150RPM (e.g. HFM1515).
-For a lot of applications the primary goal is to keep a workshop floor, entrance hall or other communal area clean of grime.
+For a lot of applications, the primary goal is to keep a workshop floor, entrance hall or other communal areas clean of grime.
 The environment and application will dictate how quickly your floors get dirty but in a lot of industrial applications walkways and areas with a high footfall can become dark in colour within hours.
 Putting a shine on the floor is not important but ensuring they stay clear of grease and grime that can be a slip risk is.

 I want a machine to scrub some floors and also polish others – Look for a machine with a medium speed of around 230RPM (e.g. HFM1523).
 When you need to cover both bases with one machine, for budget reasons or due to space constraints a machine with a medium speed will work for scrubbing floors in workshops and kitchens, yet is also sufficient for polishing entrance halls and corridor floors.